Say NO to Acorn

 • Loss of local nature and wildlife

-• Loss of visual amenity in an Area of Attractive Landscape (AAL)
+• Loss of visual amenity from an Area of Attractive Landscape (AAL)

 • Risk of toxic waste pollution to nearby waterways